ARM-software/lisa/doc/overview.rst

 kernel-based system.
 Android, GNU/Linux and busybox style systems have all been used.

 LISA provides features to describe workloads (notably using rt-app) and run them on targets.
-It can collect trace files from the target OS (e.g. systrace and ftrace traces), parse them via the TRAPpy framework.
+It can collect trace files from the target OS (e.g. systrace and ftrace traces) and parse them.
 These traces can then be parsed and analysed in order to examine detailed target behaviour during the workload's execution.

 .. image:: images/overview.png